-However, it may be best to purchase a solar panel kit that doesn’t include a charge controller, battery bank or inverter.
+However, it may be best to purchase a solar panel kit that doesn’t include a charge controller, battery bank, or inverter.
 That way you can purchase the best marine equipment separately to guarantee quality in extreme conditions like water exposure.

-The number of solar panels you’ll need to meet your needs depends on a few main factors: the wattage of the individual panels, your average power consumption, and the amount of light you receive daily.
-This all requires a bit of math:
+The number of solar panels you’ll need to meet your power needs depends on a few main factors: the wattage of the individual panels, your average power consumption, and the amount of light you receive daily.

 Number of solar panels = total daily electricity load (Whs) / hours of sunlight X individual panel wattage (W)